T0fuHasuu/CADT-Cybersecurity/Y3/T1/cryptography/Self-Project/README.md

 This project demonstrates applied skills in secure system design, embedded cryptography, authentication, and integration with cloud services.

----

 # **Objectives**

 1. Provide a secure method to store and retrieve passwords remotely without exposing plaintext credentials.
-2. Use the ESP32 as the main trusted device for performing all crypto operations.
+2. Use ESP32 as a trusted cryptographic core for caculations.
 3. Implement AES-256-GCM encryption with IV + Tag + Ciphertext separation.
 4. Protect decryption with an additional SHA-256–based authentication step.
 5. Integrate embedded hardware, Wi-Fi, Firebase, and cryptographic libraries into a functioning security tool.

----

 # **System Architecture (High-Level)**